Careers and Alumni

 Within our curriculum and enrichment activities, we will open students’ eyes to the world of different careers and create a passion for learning and achievement.
 We have a wealth of information available to students and parents in our Careers Hub, which allows our school community to access up to date information and opportunities.

-All students at NSG have access to Grofar, an award-winning careers service and work placement software.
-This is used throughout the key stages and allows students to track their achievements, goals and aspirations for the future.
-Grofar supports tutors and our careers adviser to carefully match opportunities to individual interests and aspirations, ensuring we raise our students’ awareness about all options available to them.
-We encourage our students to explore the different pathways at post-16, including apprenticeships and training, FE provision and other 6th form providers.
+All students at NSG have access to Unifrog, the complete destinations platform.
+Unifrog offers a wealth of guidance for students, parents, and teachers, allowing students to compare every opportunity and make informed decisions on their career pathway.
+Unifrog supports tutors and our careers adviser to carefully match opportunities to individual interests and aspirations, ensuring we raise our students’ awareness about all options available to them.
+We encourage our students to explore the different pathways at post-16, including apprenticeships and training, FE provision, and other 6th form providers

 Enterprise and citizenship skills are a focus for tutor time, assemblies, lunchtime lectures and year group activities.
 These are then developed further during our annual Applied Week.